It was the night before her son’s 4th birthday, and Brandy Sweeney knew something was wrong.

 “It was a scary moment because here I was, not having a clue,” Brandy says.
 “I’m thinking, ‘I’m about to have a baby, and you’re telling me that I have a heart problem and I could die?’”

-Because of the heart problem, Brandy was required to deliver her baby girl early, at 35 weeks.
+Because of the heart problem, Brandy had to deliver her baby girl early, at 35 weeks.
 But that was only the beginning of the process.
-She eventually had a heart-assist device installed before getting a life-saving transplant.
+She eventually had a heart-assist device installed before getting a lifesaving transplant.